13 Top Chinese Car Brands [As Of 2025]

 Great Wall Motor (GWM) is China’s largest SUV manufacturer and one of the leading automobile companies in the country by sales.
 Apart from SUVs, the company is also known for its range of crossovers and pickup trucks.

-Prior to 2010, GWM marketed all its cars under one single brand.
-However, in 2013, the company expanded its brand portfolio for its different products.
-Today, it has two core brands – Haval and GWM, and three specialty brands – WEY, Ora (EV), and Tank (luxury SUVs).
+Before 2010, GWM marketed all its cars under one single brand.
+However, in 2013, the company expanded its brand portfolio to include its various products.
+Today, it operates two core brands — Haval and GWM — alongside three specialty brands: WEY, Ora (EVs), and Tank (luxury SUVs).

-Like most other Chinese auto manufacturers, GWM is also trying to exploit the rising electric vehicle market with its EV-focused brand Ora (stands for ‘Open, reliable and alternative’) and Haval.
+Like most other Chinese auto manufacturers, GWM is also trying to exploit the rising electric vehicle market with its EV-focused brand, Ora (short for ‘Open, reliable and alternative’) and Haval.
 The automaker sold nearly 124,000 EVs in 2022.

 GWM has always been an export-focused company.
 It was one of the first Chinese automakers to sell its products internationally and also one of the first to enter the European Union.
 Since 2021, Australia has been the biggest export market for GWM.